 In C++, a C-style cast is defined in terms of the C++ cast operators const_cast, static_cast, and reinterpret_cast.
 In some cases, it is unspecified which cast is used, for example when a cast operation involves an incomplete type, a reinterpret_cast may be used for the conversion which can produce an incorrect result.

-Reinterpret_cast has the problem that it simply treats the unmodified pattern of bits in the pointer as being of the target type rather than the original type, but the C++ standard recognizes that the language or compiler may impose constraints or additional data requirements on a pointer.
-Static_cast and dynamic_cast take this difference into account, but other cast operators do not take this into consideration and hence can give incorrect results.
+reinterpret_cast has the problem that it simply treats the unmodified pattern of bits in the pointer as being of the target type rather than the original type, but the C++ standard recognizes that the language or compiler may impose constraints or additional data requirements on a pointer. static_cast and dynamic_cast take this difference into account, but other cast operators do not take this into consideration and hence can give incorrect results.
 For example, in the use of multiple inheritance, the address of an object may be different than one of its base class sub-objects, causing the potential for the exploitable access of adjacent memory.

 C++ permits the change of constant or volatile properties as part of a conversion.
 Such conversions, unless done in extremely limited ways, puts the program at risk of creating undefined behavior.